jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/Fine-tuning on base model vs inst model.md

 Otherwise, you can of course try fine-tuning an inst model.
 However, the best approach is to fine-turn both an inst and a base model..!
 ### When training an inst model
 Make sure you strictly follow instruction formatting when training it.
+Special token (end_of_text for example) could be different from a base model.